extreal-dev/Extreal.Integration.Web.Common/README.md

    yarn dev
    ```

-- Import the sample MVS from Package Manager.
+- Import the sample MVS or MVS2 from Package Manager.
-- Enter the following command in the `MVS/WebScripts` directory.
+- Enter the following command in the `WebScripts~` directory under the imported directory.

    ```bash
    yarn